Seven gifts of the Holy Spirit: Fear of the Lord

 Fear of the Lord is akin to wonder (or awe).
 With the gift of fear of the Lord, one is made aware of the glory and majesty of God.
 At a June 2014 general audience Pope Francis said that it “is no servile fear, but rather a joyful awareness of God’s grandeur and a grateful realization that only in him do our hearts find true peace”.
 A person with wonder and awe knows that God is the perfection of all one’s desires.
 This gift is described by Aquinas as a fear of separating oneself from God.
 He describes the gift as a "filial fear," like a child's fear of offending his father, rather than a "servile fear," that is, a fear of punishment.
 Fear of the Lord is the beginning of wisdom.
 It is the perfection of the theological virtue of hope.

 Aquinas: relation to the virtues

 In Summa Theologiae I.II, q.
-68, a1, Saint Thomas Aquinas says that four of these gifts (wisdom, understanding, knowledge, and counsel) direct the intellect, while the other three gifts (fortitude, piety, and fear of the Lord) direct the will toward God.
+68, a1, Thomas Aquinas says that four of these gifts (wisdom, understanding, counsel and knowledge) direct the intellect, while the other three gifts (fortitude, piety, and fear of the Lord) direct the will toward God.

 In some respects, the gifts are similar to the virtues, but a key distinction is that the virtues operate under the impetus of human reason (prompted by grace), whereas the gifts operate under the impetus of the Holy Spirit; the former can be used when one wishes, but the latter, according to Aquinas, operate only when the Holy Spirit wishes.
 In the case of Fortitude, the gift has, in Latin and English, the same name as the virtue which it is related to, but from which it must be distinguished.